vert-x/vert-x.github.io/docs_md/core_manual_java.md

 And notice how data you send (and hit enter) is echoed back to you.

+Congratulations!
+You've written your first verticle.

 Notice how you didn't have to first compile the `.java` file to a `.class` file.
 Vert.x understands how to run `.java` files directly - internally doing the compilation on the fly.
 (It also supports running .class files too if you prefer)

-Congratulations!
-You've written your first verticle.

 Every Java verticle must extend the class `org.vertx.java.deploy.Verticle`.
 You must override the `start` method - this is called by Vert.x when the verticle is started.

-In the rest of this manual we'll assume the code snippets are running inside a verticle.
+*In the rest of this manual we'll assume the code snippets are running inside a verticle.*

 ## Asynchronous start

-In some cases your Verticle has to do some other stuff asynchronous in its `start()` method, e.g. start other verticles, and the verticle shouldn't be considered started until those other actions are complete.
+In some cases your Verticle has to do some other stuff asynchronously in its `start()` method, e.g. start other verticles, and the verticle shouldn't be considered started until those other actions are complete.

 If this is the case for your verticle you can implement the asynchronous version of the `start()` method: